KotobaMedia/mvt-wrangler/README.md

 ## Output Format

-The output MBTiles file follows the [MBTiles specification](https://github.com/mapbox/mbtiles-spec).
+The output PMTiles file follows the [PMTiles specification](https://github.com/mapbox/pmtiles-spec).

 This tool uses the [pmtiles-rs](https://github.com/stadiamaps/pmtiles-rs) library.
 When pmtiles-rs gains support for pmtiles writing, this tool will also switch to pmtiles output.